Catholics Affirm Sola Scriptura

 words, how could it not be?)

-The Church itself teaches that The
+The Church, itself, in fsct, teaches that The

 Church is not above Scripture – so it cannot authoritatively and